pishoyg/coptic/README.md

 ### Priorities

 The rest of this file lists the current plans or ideas for the project.
-The higher-priority items have their priority levels spelled out, time estimates, and statuses spelled out.

-The categories are:
+We use the prioritization scale described below.
+Besides priorities, items often have time estimates and progress statuses, but those are not essential.

+_Priority_ is a function of many variables, including the impact, feasibility, criticality, and nature of the tasks.

 *N.B.
 When in doubt, it is safer to use a higher priority.*

+The categories are:

+- `p-1`: Ideas that have been proposed, but have not yet been assessed for impact or feasibility.
+These should be triaged soon, because they could potentially change other plans and priorities.

+   The action that these items need is not implementation or execution, it's triage or contemplation.
+Once this is done, they should move to one of the executable categories below before they get executed.

+- `p0`: Tasks that should be done as soon as possible.
+These should be the ones that you look up the next time you log in.
+They generally belong to one of two
+categories:

-- `p0`: Critical coding / documentation tasks, essential for the integrity of the project.
-These are items that should be picked up the next time you log in.
+   - Critical coding / documentation tasks, essential for the integrity of the project.

-This could also include items that you were recently working on and are still fresh in your mind, or small items that seal off a task that you have been working on for a while!
+   - Items that you were recently working on and are still fresh in your mind, or small leftover items that seal off a big project or task that you have been working on for a while!
+In other words, it's items that have a disproportionately small cost-to-benefit ratio.

 - `p1`: Big, technical or non-technical, milestones, related to the general direction of the project.
-These are more of high-level goals rather than tasks.
+These are more of high-level goals, not tasks or proposed ideas.

 - `p2`: Thought-through tasks that have been concluded to be both impactful and feasible.
+These are not general goals, but concrete tasks.
+They do not need triage or contemplation, we've already decided that we want to implement them.

+- `pp2`: Tasks that fit the criteria for `p2`, but are prerequisites for other `p2` tasks.
+They should be picked up before the other `p2` items.

 - `p3`: Thought-through tasks that are either less impactful or less feasible.

+- `pp3`: Tasks that fit the criteria for `p3`, but are prerequisites for other `p3` tasks.

-- `p4`: Ideas that have not yet been thought through.
+- `p4`: This is the backlog.
+It includes ideas that have not yet been thought through, but from a first glance, they don't show promise.
 These shouldn't be implemented, but occasionally contemplated, and then either discarded, or promoted to a higher priority.
 If there is something that you already deemed desirable, and having a decent degree of impact, then it shouldn't be assigned this priority.

-- *Prerequisites* are generally expressed by writing the tasks in a given order.
+- Besides the `p` prefixes, prerequisites, or the planned order of execution, is often expressed simply by writing the tasks in a particular order.

-- *Nature* of the task (data collection, documentation, collaborator-oriented, learner-oriented, ...) is expressed by the section that the tasks are written into.
+- Nature of the task (data collection, documentation, collaborator-oriented, learner-oriented, ...) is expressed by the section that the tasks are written into.